MileHacker Logo

 Currency & Payment Tips

 The official currency in Seville is the Euro (€).
-Currency exchange offices are available but generally offer less favorable rates than withdrawing cash from ATMs.
+Currency exchange offices can be found but generally offer less favorable rates than withdrawing cash from ATMs.
 ATMs, known as "cajeros automáticos," are widely available and convenient.
 Notify your bank about your trip plans to avoid card suspension.

 Most hotels, restaurants, and shops widely accept credit and debit cards.
 Visa and Mastercard are the most common.
 American Express finds less frequent acceptance.